noorkhokhar99/YOLOv8-Object-Tracking-ID-Trails-Blurring-and-Counting/README.md

 https://drive.google.com/file/d/1q9CmLEXF4JDrAMwGpfJDMXAAC6LOJ0ne/view?usp=sharing
 ```
-- After downloading the DeepSORT Zip file from the drive, unzip it go into the subfolders and place the deep_sort_pytorch folder into the detect folder
+- After downloading the DeepSORT Zip file from the drive, unzip it go into the subfolders, and place the deep_sort_pytorch folder into the detect folder

-- put a Sample Video from the YOLOv8-Object-Tracking-ID-Trails-Blurring-and-Counting to detection  folder
+- put a Sample Video from the YOLOv8-Object-Tracking-ID-Trails-Blurring-and-Counting into the detection  folder

-- Run the code with mentioned command below.
+- Run the code with the mentioned command below.

-- For yolov8 object detection, Tracking,  blurring and object counting
+- For yolov8 object detection, Tracking,  blurring, and object counting
 ```
 python predict.py model=yolov8l.pt source="test1.mp4" show=True
 ```